 I am a Postdoctoral Fellow in the lab of Prof Rhiju Das at Stanford University.
-In my research, I am integrating high-throughput experimentation with machine learning to investigate and design molecular interactions mediated by RNA.
-Prior to my postdoc, I completed my PhD with Prof Charlotte Deane at the University of Oxford, where I developed machine learning models to predict and optimize sequence- and structure-based properties of antibodies.
-The ultimate aim of my research is to design better therapeutics at reduced timescales and costs.
+In my research, I am integrating machine learning and experimentation to design RNA tags for in situ cellular imaging.
+Prior to my postdoc, I completed my PhD with Prof Charlotte Deane at the University of Oxford, where I developed machine learning models to design and optimize therapeutic antibodies.
+The ultimate aims of my research are to understand disease mechanisms and to design better therapeutics at reduced timescales and costs.

 2024-present